trovu/trovu-data-user/README.md

 # trovu-user

-Template for creating and managing  our own, personal shortcuts.
+Template for creating and managing  our own user shortcuts.

 To get started, fork this repository.

 ## Adding shortcuts

-To add a new shortcut, follow the example in the `g` directory:
+To add a new shortcut, follow the example in [shortcuts/g/1.txt](shortcuts/g/1.txt):

 - create a new directory using the keyword for its name,
   - for instance create `shortcuts/e/` to have a new shortcut with `e`.